NickMegh/How-well-do-you-know-me/README.md

 Hey!
 Welcome to my first assignment

-It's fun CLI app made using Repl.it

-This code is written in NodeJS
+This is a CLI app buid using nodeJS and javascript.
+In this CHALK is used for styling.
+This is just a fun quiz app which you can edit and share with your friend to know who khows you the best!